 Which use class is my building?

-“Which use class?” is a very common question that many ask on a regular basis.
+‘Which use class?’ is a very common question that many ask on a regular basis.
 This page will hopefully dispel some of the myths and maybe save a few phone calls in the task of answering the question of how to find the use class of a building.

 Hold on!
 You said Class F1 and F2 – is that for car racing?

-On the 1st September 2020 the government released an amendment to the Use Classes order, which did away with Class A and Class D and moved some of these to Classes E, F1, F2 and some to sui generis.
-However until 31st July 2021 the GPDO is remaining largely untouched and as a result the original use classes of A, B, C and D will apply to the GPDO.
+On the 1st September 2020 the government released an amendment to the Use Classes order, which did away with Use Class A and Use Class D and moved some of these to Classes E, F1, F2 and some to sui generis.
 A more comprehensive summary of the changes can be found here.

-Okay, so no list – but how can I tell?
+Okay, so no list – but how can I tell which use class?

 - What was the building used for when it was open?